Brooks Brothers: 20th century

-During much of the 20th Century, a subsidiary of Brooks Brothers, the Brooks Costume Company, provided costumes to the Ringling Bros - Barnum & Bailey Circus.
+During much of the 20th Century, a subsidiary of Brooks Brothers, the Brooks Costume Company, provided costumes to the Ringling Bros. and Barnum & Bailey Circus.

 By 1971, eleven Brooks Brothers stores were in operation and located in Manhattan, Chicago, Boston, San Francisco, Pittsburgh, Los Angeles, Atlanta, Washington, D.C., and St. Louis as an integral part of the retail conglomerate Garfinckel, Brooks Brothers, Miller & Rhoads, Inc., that held the company until 1981 when it was acquired by Allied Stores.

 Ralph Lauren began his career as a salesman at the Brooks Brothers Madison Avenue store.
 Brooks Brothers later sued Polo Ralph Lauren to retain its rights to the original polo button-down collar shirt.

 Brooks Brothers was acquired by the British firm Marks & Spencer in 1988.
-In the mid 1990s, the company's executives removed the signature Golden Fleece logo from the brand's cotton knit polo shirts, though it was later restored.
+In the mid-1990s, the company's executives removed the signature Golden Fleece logo from the brand's cotton knit polo shirts, though it was later restored.

 In 1998, Brooks Brothers launched its official website.